Tanz0rz/haxe-fmod/docs/platforms.md

 ### Native-only calls

 A call to a feature the web build lacks is a compile error in a js build.
-The compiler stops at the call site, names the method and the reason, and points at the opt-out.
-A project that shares code across targets and branches at runtime sets `-D haxefmod_html5_allow_unsupported`.
-The calls then compile and return `FMOD_ERR_UNSUPPORTED` at runtime in the browser.
-The library prints one warning per build that says so.
+A js build refuses the call at compile time and names the method and the reason.
+Set `-D haxefmod_html5_allow_unsupported` to compile it anyway.
+The call then returns `FMOD_ERR_UNSUPPORTED` in the browser, and the build prints one warning.

 ## HashLink